“Treat The root Cause Not The Symptoms”

 Mindfulness-Based Consultation, Workshops & Program Development

-A Interdisciplinary Research Focus
+An Interdisciplinary Research Focus

-“My research is interdisciplinary in nature.
+“My research is interdisciplinary.
 I pursue themes that I first addressed through an undergraduate major I designed at the University of Michigan entitled The Psychological and Philosophical Foundations of Culture.
 As a social scientist, my passion is in exploring how culture shapes the self, identity, meaning, moral development and psychological well-being.
 Much of my scholarly work attempts to examine Western psychology from a cross-cultural and historical perspective.
 I have been particularly interested in how Western assumptions about the nature of the person, or self, and the good life, underlie Western psychological theories, research, and practice.
 In particular, I have examined how individualism influences a variety of psychological fields.
 Other areas that I have addressed include moral development, character education, and psychotherapy.”
 CONTINUE READING

 Supervision For Professional Development

 John Christopher, Ph.D provides professional supervision to psychologists and counselors helping them integrate mind-body practices into their work with clients.
 He provides Doctoral and Master's level supervision for students who are accruing hours towards becoming a psychologist or licensed professional counselor (LPC or LCPC) in the state of Montana.
 As an expert in mind-body medicine and stress management and a practitioner and teacher of Mindfulness and yoga for over 30 years, John is able to help newly licensed counselors integrate mind-body or somatic therapies into their counseling work.
-He has been supervising students since 1991 and creates a safe space for them to learn how to work with their emotional reactions and internal experience.
+He has been supervising students since 1991 and creates a safe space for them to learn how to work with their emotional reactions and internal experiences.
 In his 20+ years as a professor, he pioneered the application of mindfulness to counselor training in his graduate counseling class “Mind-Body Medicine and the Art of Self-Care” and was featured in the American Counseling Association’s Counseling Today magazine.
 Before going into private practice full-time, Dr. Christopher was a Professor for 23 years at Dartmouth, the University of Washington, Montana State University, and the University of Guam.
 He has a PhD in Counseling Psychology from the University of Texas, a Masters in Counseling and Consulting Psychology from Harvard, and an honors independent major at the University of Michigan.

 Mindfulness-Focused Coaching